Article

 Research how the PEO stays updated with federal, state, and local regulations and how they communicate any regulatory changes to client companies.
 They should take a proactive approach to ensure you’re always one step ahead of any potential disruptions.

 Leading PEOs offer tools to help you monitor and keep up-to-date with laws.
 For example, Deel has a Compliance Hub that notifies clients of regulatory updates and flags compliance risks.
-We translate new legislature into straightforward, accessible language and send the relevant updates to your business.
+We translate new legislation into straightforward, accessible language and send the relevant updates to your business.

 5. Check customer service and support

-Ask whether they offer a dedicated customer success manager as this gives you a single point of contact.
+Ask whether they offer a dedicated customer success manager, as this gives you a single point of contact.
 You can count on this person to familiarize themselves with your business so they can offer targeted support.

 6. Review and negotiate the contract

 Carefully review the PEO contract to ensure it clearly outlines all your rights and responsibilities.
-If necessary, consult with a legal professional to confirm the agreement aligns with your company’s objectives.
+If necessary, consult with a legal professional to confirm that the agreement aligns with your company’s objectives.
 They can clarify any legal terminology and help you negotiate any unfavorable terms with the provider.

 7. Plan for implementation and transition